ajomuch92/vue-standalone-modal/README.md

 ```
 ## Example

-When you want to use a component as modal, you usually do something this:
+When you want to use a component as modal, you usually do something like this:

 ```html
 <template>